Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-Yeah, I think maybe sometimes people think that apps are just tools, but actually people want to connect with the apps that they use.
-They want to feel something.
-So the brand is super important.
-I think some of the best apps out there have this soul in them.
-And I think that in order to have that soul, you really need kind of people that are really caring about this.
-And it doesn't have to be a lot of people.
+It doesn't have to be a lot of people.
 Some very small teams create really soulful products.
 But I think that a recipe for a failure in my mind is just to create something that has a function, which AI does really, really well.
-You basically create note-taking app, you can create calor apps, create whatever you want.
-That's just a function, but you need more than that to be able to be successful in my mind.
+You can basically create note-taking app.
+You can create calorie apps.
+You can create whatever you want.
+That's just a function.
+But you need more than that to be able to be successful, in my mind.

 David Barnard:

-Yeah.
-And one last AI take before we move on, but back to more Opal specific stuff.
-What are your thoughts on people saying AI is going to eat all of consumer apps?
-And you've seen this.
-I mean, competition for in the screentime space is huge.
-And then AI has unlocked the ability to spin up a screentime app quicker than ever.
-And that's actually a popular category that I see a ton of indies launching into.
-So how do you think about the way that's going to impact Opal's business?
-And then how do you think that's going to impact the app economy more broadly?
+You've seen this.
+Competition for in the screen time space is huge.
+Then AI has unlocked the ability to spin up a screen time app quicker than ever.
+That's actually a popular category that I see a ton of indies launching into.
+How do you think about the way that's going to impact Opal's business?
+Then, how do you think that's going to impact the app economy more broadly?

 Kenneth Schlenker: